X

 4. Leukoplakia

-4) Which pathway is also known as the contact activation pathway?
+3) Which coagulation pathway is also known as the contact activation pathway?

 1. Common pathway